fredcheng02/fredcheng02.github.io/README.md

 Major Investigator at Polymath Jr. (June 2023 -- September 2023)

+- subject: the frog model, an interacting particle system of significance in statistical mechanics, on the infinite $d$-ary tree
 - guided by Professor Matthew Junge and Professor Si Tang
 - preprint: [arXiv:2309.14443](https://arxiv.org/abs/2309.14443)